joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/11/business/dealbook/softbank-nvidia-divest.html

 **Taylor Fritz, the great men's tennis maximizer, runs into the Carlos Alcaraz wall again**\
-`Alcaraz escaped an epic, 14-minute game in the second set as Fritz played lights-out for most of the match.
-He still lost.`\
+`Alcaraz escaped an epic game in the second set as Fritz played lights-out at the ATP Tour Finals.
+In Turin, as elsewhere, it was not enough.`\
 https://nytimes.com/athletic/6798010/2025/11/11/atp-tour-finals-fritz-alcaraz-result-analysis/

 **Teenage fan in Luka Lakers jersey gets apology from Mavs owner who 'feels horrible for the trade'**\